JianxinLin28/Attendify/README.md

 ## This branch's source is the "Mobile" branch.
 Jianxin Lin (Kolyn090)

+## IMPORTANT note
+The code in this branch only consists UI components.
+Please go to Aadi's branch for more instructions.

 **I primary focus on the mobile front end development of our App - Attendify Student.**
 I also have experience with XCode and Swift.
 Java's Swing GUI framework.